Dewi-Afoko/acebook-MERNie-Sanders/README.md

 ### Structure

-📌 Primary Tech Stack:
+📌 Primary Tech Stack: **MERN**

-**MERN**

--MonogoDB/Mongoose
--Express
--React
--Node
+- MonogoDB/Mongoose

+- Express

+- React

+- Node

 These two applications will communicate through HTTP requests, and need to be run separately.